aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 The Markdown feature implementation mostly follows the CommonMark specification in Aspose.Words API and all the features are represented as corresponding styles or direct formatting.
 Which means that

-- Bold and Italic are represented as Font.Bold and Font.Italic.
+- Bold and Italic are represented as `Font.Bold` and `Font.Italic`.
 - Headings are paragraphs with Heading 1 - Heading 6 styles.
 - Quotes are paragraphs with "Quote" in the style name.
 - HorizontalRule is a paragraph with a HorizontalRule shape.